 Four Money Management Systems

-Since waiting for the great opportunities above our hurdle rate often involves waiting a very long time, we are careful not to relax our investment standards after a drought of ideas.
-We shall be able to sit still without tiring of sitting still.
+Since waiting for the great opportunities above my hurdle rate often involves waiting a very long time, I’m careful not to relax my investment standards after a drought of ideas.
+I shall be able to sit still without tiring of sitting still.

-To allow for instances where we are very off on probabilities, we apply a margin of safety to the Kelly criterion.
-Thus, our aim for using the principle is to be dictated by the upper bounds of the criterion so as to never exceed what turns out to be the true optimal betting size.
+To allow for instances where I’m very off on probabilities, I apply a margin of safety to the Kelly criterion.
+Thus, my aim with using the principle is to be dictated by the upper bounds of the criterion so as to never exceed what turns out to be the true optimal betting size.
 This simply rules out using leverage.
-Additionally, every decision we make must be based on buying in terms of our rational perception of probabilities and having a very long view in order to reap the Kelly criterion's rewards.
+Additionally, every decision I make must be based on buying in terms of my rational perception of probabilities and having a very long view in order to reap the Kelly criterion’s rewards.

-Focus investing almost surely entails a more bumpy ride and lumpy returns, but volatility in our returns is not how we measure performance.
-We let investments tell us their performance by the operating results.
+Focus investing almost surely entails a more bumpy ride and lumpy returns, but volatility in my returns is not how I measure performance.
+I let investments tell me their performance by the operating results.
 The same idea applies to a manager in a business investing capital where some business opportunities require being willing to have volatile earnings.
 Why would investing in stocks be any different when what we invest in are businesses?

 To earn superior returns, one has to deviate from herd behavior and mimicking of other market participants.
 Therefore, good investing is inherently contrarian, but only when it makes sense to be so.
 It’s not about always being a contrarian but being an intelligent contrarian only when an opportunity exists that be taken advantage of.
 Buying stocks just because they seem low is not a prudent way to behave.

-To think independently about how we conduct our business, a mental model that we think hard about when solving investing problems is inverting them.
-This allows us to often arrive at a sound conclusion faster and more efficiently while aiming to avoid stupidity.
-Inverting investing problems won’t always solve the problem we are looking at, but it helps us avoid trouble.
-So before we analyze and try to understand a company’s current and future success we look to understand what could potentially destroy the business.
+To think independently about how I conduct my business, a mental model that I think hard about when solving investing problems is inverting them.
+This allows me to often arrive at a sound conclusion faster and more efficiently while aiming to avoid stupidity.
+Inverting investing problems won’t always solve the problem I’m looking at, but it helps me avoid trouble.
+So before I analyze and try to understand a company’s current and future success, I look to understand what could potentially destroy the business.

-“All I want to know is where I’m going to die, so I’ll never go there.”
+“All I want to know is where I’m going to die, so I’ll never go there.”– Charlie Munger

 A closely related mental model to inverting, and a necessary element to achieve success with long-term investing, is second-level thinking.

-We do not have any informational advantage over the market, nor do we need one.
-We do not believe that one has to know something the market doesn't in order to achieve superior returns.
-When researching stocks, analysts, like us, all use the same data when doing a valuation and many smart analysts make very good estimates on where those numbers are likely to end up.
+I do not have any informational advantage over the market, nor do I think I need one.
+I do not believe that one has to know something the market doesn’t in order to achieve superior returns.
+When researching stocks, analysts, like myself, all use the same data when doing a valuation and many smart analysts make very good estimates on where those numbers are likely to end up.

-"The typical hammer-wielding Wall Street analyst is fixated on the next few quarters, not the next half-century when trying to figure out any given company."
+“The typical hammer-wielding Wall Street analyst is fixated on the next few quarters, not the next half-century when trying to figure out any given company.”– Mohnish Pabrai

-In this read on Junto's investment philosophy, we have mentioned a few models and systems (such as opportunity costs, the pari-mutuel system, Mr. Market, the Kelly criterion, etc) that we use to understand and connect signals and ideas.
-For us to interact with the world more effectively, we need to view knowledge as a semantic tree on which to hang on the information that we take in.
-These mental models and systems help us visualize that tree, learn much faster, and aiming to become modern polymaths.
+So far, I have mentioned a few mental models and systems (such as opportunity costs, the pari-mutuel system, Mr. Market, the Kelly criterion, etc.) that I use to understand and connect signals and ideas.
+For me to interact with the world more effectively, I view knowledge as a semantic tree on which to hang on the information that I take in.
+These mental models and systems help me visualize that tree, learn much faster, and aid me in becoming more polymathic.

-Therefore, for us to gain psychological discipline, we need a framework for thinking about problems in a rational way and an ability to keep emotions from corroding that framework.
-Such a framework needs to be built based on knowledge from a wide range of disciplines with economics, psychology, and history being enormously important.
+Therefore, for me to gain psychological discipline, I use a framework for thinking about problems in a rational way and a system that allows me to keep my emotions from corroding that framework.
+This framework is built based on knowledge from a wide range of disciplines with economics, psychology, and history being at the forefront.

-“He who sees the past as surprise-free is bound to have a future full of surprises.”
+“He who sees the past as surprise-free is bound to have a future full of surprises.”– Amos Tversky

 One of the leading contributors to the field of behavioral economics is Robert B. Cialdini who is best known for his book on persuasion and marketing, Influence: The Psychology of Persuasion.
 Although Cialdini has spent his life studying business and psychology, he admits often being subject to the same human biases he writes about.
-It goes to show how powerful human biases are wired into human behavior through thousands of years' evolution.
-Hence, we must design our thinking and decision framework in a way that best prevents us from being subject to error-causing psychological tendencies.
+It goes to show how powerful human biases are wired into human behavior through thousands of years’ evolution.
+Hence, I have designed my decision framework in a way that best prevents me from being subject to error-causing psychological tendencies.

-A wide interest and curiosity for the world from all perspectives and fields such as philosophy, economics, psychology, mathematics, physics, biology, and history gives us an enormous advance in our quest for making intelligent investment decisions.
-That is why we at Junto not only study and write about companies and financial data, but practically everything that allows us to expand our knowledge and ability to make sound investments in the markets, our relationships, and in life.
+A wide interest and curiosity about the world from all perspectives and fields such as philosophy, economics, psychology, mathematics, physics, biology, and history gives one an enormous advance in the quest for making intelligent investment decisions.
+That is why I not only study and write about companies and financial data, but practically everything that allows one to expand one’s knowledge and ability to make sound investments in the markets, one’s relationships, and in life.